The Obama Doctrine

 Canada: Opportunities First, then Challenges

-Geopolitics is the study about how place shapes economics, politics, military strategy and culture — and there are few countries who have been shaped more deeply by their sense of “place” than the Canadians.
+There are few countries who have been shaped more deeply by their sense of “place” than the Canadians.
 For the past two centuries the Canadians have been forced to play the role the Americans have allowed for them, and at the end of an era the Canadians stand with a quiet confidence – having made the very best of a very poor hand.
 Now a new era is emerging.
 One in which American power is stronger, but less predictable.
 Unless, like the Canadians, you happen to understand how the Americans think.
 Very soon Canada’s choices will be about how to take advantage of opportunities, rather than how to avoid complications.
 But in this very silver lining is a very dark cloud.
 The same evolutions that will allow Canada unprecedented opportunities for wealth and respect also hold the possibility of destroying the Canadian state.
 And this time the dangers do not originate from the United States, but from within Canada itself.